Dan Markel: 2022 developments

+2023 and subsequent developments

+Charlie Adelson's trial began on Thursday, October 26, 2023, in a Leon County courtroom the day before his 47th birthday.
+On Monday, November 6, 2023, Adelson was convicted of first-degree murder, conspiracy to commit first-degree murder, and solicitation of first-degree murder.

+On Tuesday, December 12, 2023, he was sentenced to life in prison for first-degree murder plus an additional 30 years each for the conspiracy and solicitation convictions.

+On the evening of November 13, 2023, Donna Adelson, Markel's former mother-in-law, was arrested at the Miami International Airport on a warrant from Leon County, apparently trying to flee on a one-way ticket to Vietnam, a country with no extradition treaty with the U.S. She was charged with first-degree murder, conspiracy to commit murder, and solicitation of murder.
+Her trial was set to begin September 17, 2024, but proceedings were delayed when Donna Adelson's attorney withdrew his representation of her on the first day of jury selection.
+The following year, her trial began on August 22, 2025 and she was convicted of all counts on September 4, 2025.
+On October 13, 2025, Donna Adelson was sentenced to life imprisonment.

 Markel Act

 Following the 2016 arrests, Wendi Adelson cut off contact between Markel's parents and their grandsons.
 She also took the step of changing her sons' last names from Markel to Adelson, claiming it was for their safety.
 Florida's grandparent visitation laws are among the most restrictive in the nation, leaving the Markels with no way to even petition a court for a ruling on whether they can be granted contact with their grandsons.
 The Florida Legislature considered a bill in the 2020 legislative session, SB 1886 sponsored by Sen. Jeff Brandes, that would create an additional set of conditions in which grandparents would be granted standing to access courts.
 Wendi Adelson's attorney denounced the bill as an "absolute outrage."
-The proposed legislation is informally known as the Markel Act.

-In 2022, the Markel Act passed both chambers of the legislature, and was signed into law by the Governor.
+In 2022, HB 1119, informally known as the Markel Act, passed both chambers of the Florida legislature and was signed into law by Governor Ron DeSantis.